foliea/silent_fail_check/README.md

 ## Usage

-SilentFailCheck is designed to work with ActiveRecord model.
+SilentFailCheck is designed to work with ActiveRecord models.
 Only ActiveRecord >= 4.0.0 is supported.

 ### Setup